alicelinh/zomato/README.md

   - Feature with Few Missing Values: Drop rows containing missing values if the missing values in that feature account for less than 5% of the dataset.

 ### Exploratory Data Analysis (EDA) and Data Visualisation
-- Analyze each feature to identify trends and patterns.
-Use appropriate visualizations such as:
+- Analyse each feature to identify trends and patterns.
+Use appropriate visualisations such as:
   - Pie Chart: For categorical features like online order and book table.
   - Histogram: To understand the distribution of numerical features like ratings or costs.
   - Bar Chart: For comparing categories, e.g., the number of restaurants by location or cuisine.